 On September 28 – 29th, Lincoln Financial Group will host codeLinc 6.0—our sixth annual hack-a-thon style event benefiting the Greensboro, NC community.
-More details and registration for codeLinc is coming soon.
+Read below for more information and to register for the 2019 event.

 Hacking to help

 Each year, Lincoln Financial hosts a 24-hour coding challenge where high-school and undergraduate students have an opportunity to solve technology-related problems currently affecting a Greensboro-based nonprofit organization.
 Under the guidance of Lincoln's own veteran developers, they have the chance to showcase their coding and programming capabilities and stretch their skill sets.
 Hear from Ken Solon, EVP, Chief Information Officer & Head of Digital, about the importance of codeLinc.